 I served as President of the Western Finance Association and I have held many editorial positions at leading journals.
 I have also served on Washington University's Investments Committee and the National Endowment Survey Advisory Committee of the National Association of College and University Business Officers, and as program chair of the SAIF's Summer Institute in Finance conference in China.
 Currently, I serve on Washington University's Retirement Plan Advisory Committee.

 I have done a lot of consulting work over the years, mostly applying quantitative models to practical problems in investments, especially in fixed income and asset allocation.
 I have also worked on a diverse set of problems, including pricing of a metals derivative offered by a company, examing charges of a violation of anti-dumping agreements, determination of the cost of capital, and determining whether recorded commodoties trades are genuine or just a paper trail created to perpetrate a tax fraud.

 In recent years, I have spent a significant time visiting the Far East, mostly China.
 I run a research progam each summer in Chengdu, Sichuan, China, where I am the Director of the Institute of Financial Studies at Southwest University of Finance and Economics (西南财经大学金融研究院院长).
 I have also visited Singapore Management University, Changjiang Graduate School of Business (CKGSB), Beida (Peking University), Tsinghua University (Beijing), and Ajou University (Seoul, South Korea).
-I have had shorter visits for seminars or conferences at National University of Singapore, Jiaotong University in Shanghai (at SAIF, the Shanghai Advanced Insitute in Finance), NTU in Singapore, Zhongyang School of Finance and Economics (Beijing), Xiamen University, Sun-Yat Sen University, Hong Kong University, and City University of Hong Kong.
+I have had shorter visits for seminars or conferences at National University of Singapore, Jiaotong University in Shanghai (at SAIF, the Shanghai Advanced Insitute in Finance), NTU in Singapore, Zhongyang School of Finance and Economics (Beijing), Xiamen University, Sun-Yat Sen University, Fudan University, Hong Kong University, and City University of Hong Kong.
 I was a keynote speaker at meetings of the Five-star Forum in Beijing and the Chinese Finance Association in Chengdu.
 I was also a keynote or plenary speaker at other international meetings, including meetings of the Bachelier Society, Northern Finance Association, and Midwest Finance Association, Cambridge Corporate Finance Theory Conference, and the Asian Leadership Conference in Seoul..